JasonShen-SH/clip_compress/README.md

 ## Main problems and objectives
 The performance drop due to JPEG compression is much more significant on the CIFAR10 dataset compared to STL10, where the decrease is not particularly notable.

 The authors did not analyze this difference in the paper, but we believe it could be attributed to the impact of **image size**.
 Since a 32x32 image inherently carries **limited information**, compression leads to a greater loss of detail.
-Additionally, the compression artifacts introduced by JPEG, such as **blocking effects, are exacerbated**, resulting in poorer performance.
+Additionally, the compression artifacts introduced by JPEG, such as **blocking effects**, are exacerbated, resulting in poorer performance.

 Therefore, we focus on **improving JPEG Artifact Correction** for images with **small resolution** in our work.